JuliaArrays/BlockArrays.jl/README.md

  0.250737  0.809022  │  0.905993
 ```

-Setting and getting blocks uses the same API as `BlockArray`s.
+Setting and getting blocks uses the same API as `BlockArrays`.
 The difference here is that setting a block will update the block in place and getting a block
 will extract a copy of the block and return it.
-For `PseudoBlockArray`s there is a mutating block getter called `getblock!` which updates a passed in array to avoid a copy:
+For `PseudoBlockArrays` there is a mutating block getter called `getblock!` which updates a passed in array to avoid a copy:

 ```julia
 julia> A = zeros(2,2)